Porn Cones & Cat Ladies

 *

-Reading the excerpts from Dawn’s Early Light makes me reflect on my growing group of child-free friends who are professional women, many whom have traveled the globe, dress for the opera, and post food porn that makes me jealous.
-I consider their tastefully decorated condos and well-tended porch gardens, their groomed dogs and efficient cars, the silk scarves of play money and climate-adjustments.
-Many of these women seem calmer than the harried parents who feel more like my peers.
+Reading excerpts from Dawn’s Early Light makes me reflect on my growing group of child-free friends who are professional women, many whom have traveled the globe and share food porn that leaves me salivating.
+I consider their tastefully decorated condos and well-tended porch gardens, their groomed dogs and efficient cars, the opera and antique glassware.
+Many of these women seem calmer than the harried parents who are my peers.
 Less strung out.
-I’ve never once heard any of them complain about lacking familial fulfillment, as most of them clearly relish their roles as auntie (or uncle) in blood or chosen families.
+I’ve never once heard any of them complain about lacking familial fulfillment, and many of them clearly relish their role as auntie.

 I also have friends whose eyes fill with tears when they speak longingly about the children they’d hoped to have and couldn’t.
-It’s a sadness that feels untouchable, and I wonder how they feel about the hateful rants on the “sinfulness” of the frozen embryos of IVF, about being disparaged for not having children, about being accused of contributing to a country’s despair for not having what they wanted most.
+It’s a sadness that feels untouchable, and I wonder how they feel about the hateful rants of the “sinfulness” of the frozen embryos of IVF.
+How they feel about being disparaged for not having children.
+Being accused of causing a country’s despair for not having what they wanted most.

 I think of my friends who are single moms - members of a group whose commonality includes an astonishing work ethic - and set aside my domestic complaints to bow down.
-Don’t bow down, a friend who is a single parent scolded me, rolling her eyes.
-I have to work this hard, and I’d do anything for the kind of support you get, so how about you shut it and just buy me a drink?
+Ummm, no need to bow down, a friend who is a single parent scolded me, rolling her eyes.
+I have to work this hard, and I’d do anything for the kind of support you get, so how about you shut it and buy me a drink?

-I also have friends who are Christians, and who move through their day with faith, praying through hardship and loss, never expecting others to share their convictions.
-They are the friends who pray for me when I’m troubled, and because their care is easy and their hearts humble, their prayers easily translate into love.
+I also have friends who are Christians, and who move through life with faith, praying through hardship and loss, but who don’t expect everyone else to understand the world in the same way they do.
+They are the friends who pray for me when I’m troubled, and because their care is easy and their hearts humble, their prayer easily translates to love.

 *